nine7nine/android_build/README.md

 Android Build System (Cyanogenmod 13/14) + optional && Automated Key-Signing

-This repository adds optional && automated key-signing to android_build (cyanogenmod 13/14).
+This repository adds optional && automated (custom) key-signing to android_build (cyanogenmod 13/14).
 By patching the build system, you can easily sign your own rom with your own private keys (rather than using test-keys found in the android SDK or using Cyanogenmod's release-keys or dev-keys).
 This may be advantagous for some people who are creating customized CM-based roms, do not want ot manually re-sign the rom and/or would prefer to not use someone else's keys.

 When you have generated your keys AND pass the environment variable to enable key-signing, the build system will re-sign all of your rom, apps and zips and aslo change the build from a test-keys build to a release build.
 The steps are simple - In bash, from your 'croot' or root directory of AOSP/CM sources;